clintono1/pintos-project/doc/project3.md

 ## Synchronization

+When we write to a file, there is a chance that we will need to change the size of the file to make sure everything we have written to the file is within the space it extends.
+In this case, we shouldn't have 2 processes simultaneously trying to call `inode_resize` and possibly have the one that finishes later delete anything the first process tried to write.
+We therefore want to lock the Write syscall to ensure that the same file is not being accessed by more than 1 program at one time.
+However, we do want to allow 2 operations acting on different disk sectors, different files, and different directories to run simultaneously.

 ## Rationale

-We add a doubly-indirect block to `inode_disk` because it allows us to access 2^14 data blocks and also perfectly utilizes the thr `BLOCK_SECTOR_SIZE` long space available in the struct.
+We add a doubly-indirect block to `inode_disk` because it allows us to access 2^14 data blocks and also perfectly utilizes the the `BLOCK_SECTOR_SIZE` long space available in the struct.
 In resizing the inode, we decided to keep the zeros at the end of the file explicit for ease of understanding and simpliity.
+We also use 2 buffers - `buffer` and `buffer2` because we use a doubly-indirect block so we use each buffer for each layer.

 # Part 3: Subdirectories